CuBoulder/lil_shrugger/README.md

 ## Documentation

 Documentation for this codebase will [reside in the wiki](https://github.com/CuBoulder/lil_shrugger/wiki).
+It is a work in progress at the moment but contains stubs for all the parts of the application.
+Please help fill it in as you develop :)

 ## Updating Ultimate Shrugger